shayne007/ai-agent-workflow/README.md

-This is a project using Spring Cloud Alibaba and Spring AI.
+This is a project using Spring Boot and Spring AI.
 The main features include:
-- automatical lending
-- conversation to ai assistant
+- conversation to ai assistant: using LLM and RAG knowlege database
+- automatical lending: using Tool Calling/Multi AI Agent Communition
+- standard customer service workflow: using ai assitance and AI Agent decision making